 Whether it’s a rough ride or smooth sailing, you don’t want to be caught off guard by motion sickness.
 Don’t forget your sea sickness tablets!

 Wondering what else to pack for your liveaboard?

 What animals can I dive with in Socorro?

 Socorro is known as one of the best dive destinations in the world.
 This is largely due to the animals you can see whilst diving there.

 Socorro will blow you away if you’re a shark lover.
 Depending on what time of year you travel, you can expect to see schooling hammerhead sharks, tiger sharks, silky sharks, Galapagos sharks, or oceanic white tip sharks.

 If that’s not enough, you’ll swim through clouds of jacks, barracuda, tuna, wahoo and marlin, whilst gliding alongside bottlenose dolphins on your safety stops.

 Scuba Diving in Cabo San Lucas

 Between San Jose and Cabo San Lucas, where the bays and beaches are dotted with lavish resorts, the water teems with life.
 Coral and reefs are more abundant here and tiny critters and reef fish hang out among the boulders.
-Eagle rays and Electric rays are a common sight and sharks often cruise the area.
+Additionally, eagle rays and electric rays are a common sight, and sharks often cruise the area.

-They arrange scuba diving, whale watching and whale shark snorkelling tours in Los Cabos, with a personal touch.
-They also conduct recreational and technical scuba courses, with experienced instructors, and organize world wide diving trips and expeditions.
-They are also part of our discount card offering GTS members 10% off diving!
+Dive Ninjas arrange scuba diving, whale watching and whale shark snorkelling tours in Los Cabos, with a personal touch.
+The team also conduct recreational and technical scuba courses with experienced instructors, as well as organising worldwide dive trips and expeditions.